 The three Doosan V8300 vertical turning lathes were installed at Alcon’s Tamworth facility in June 2018 as part of a process improvement solution, designed by Mills CNC in partnership with Alcon production engineers, to manufacture the company’s range of high-performance brake discs.

-Alcon Components’ advanced braking systems are used in the motorsport, automotive and defence sectors.
-The company supplies its systems and solutions direct to motorsport teams (F1, Formula E, World Rally Cross); to automotive OEMs (for use in their high-performance cars) and to defence contractors (armoured and military vehicles).
+Alcon Components’ advanced braking systems are used in the motorsport and automotive sectors.
+The company supplies its systems and solutions direct to motorsport teams (F1, Formula E, World Rally Cross); to automotive OEMs (for use in their high-performance cars).
 It also manufactures braking systems for a large, internationally-based, after-market.

 Some 70% of the company’s braking systems are manufactured for export.